 Building blocks are components that can be re-used to streamline the page creation process.
 By pre-configuring and styling building blocks, users can easily click together interfaces without having to worry about the details of styling guidelines or user experience.

 As the purpose of building blocks is to facilitate design rather than functionality, building blocks should be devoid of references to other documents.
 This is to prevent users from facing confusing errors when using building blocks in their pages.
-It also mitigates the chance of errors when importing building blocks from a different project.
+It also mitigates the chance of errors when importing building blocks from a different app.

 2 Common Properties